spearwolf/eventize/README.md

 ### How to _emitter_

-There are several ways to convert any object into an emitter.
+There are several ways to convert any object into an emitter / eventized object.

 Probably the most common method is to simply use `eventize( obj )`; this corresponds to the _inject_ variant: